Points & Co-ordinate Systems

 In three dimensions, points are represented as distances from each of the three planes formed by the axes.
 For example, (2,3,4) represents a point 2 units from the YZ-plane, 3 units from the XZ-plane, and 4 units from the XY-plane.

 Coordinates can be 'homogenized' by adding an extra value to the tuple.
 In three dimensions, points are represented as (x, y, z, w), which is equivalent to (x/w, y/w, z/w) in ordinary coordinates.
-This representation is commonly used in computer graphics as it facilitates expressing common operations, such as translation, as a linear product.
+This representation is commonly used in computer graphics as it facilitates expressing common operations, such as translation, as a linear map.